ezpaarse-project/ezpaarse-middlewares/idp-metadata/README.md

 ### ezPAARSE process interface

-You can use thesesfr for an enrichment process.
+You can use idp-metadata for an enrichment process.
 You just add the middleware

 ### ezp